iandeboisblanc/hipmunk-chatbot/README.md

 #### 2. Setup config

 The chatbot requires API keys for Google Maps and Dark Sky.
 These need to be set in `config.json`.

-An example of the required config file is provided as `config.example.json`.
-To generate the real config file,
+An example of the required config file has been provided as `config.example.json`.
+To generate the real config file, navigate to the project's root directory and run:
-run:
 ```
 cp config.example.json config.json
 ```